 We believe privacy is a universal right, and our business is to help you secure it by protecting your digital information and your anonymity.
-We do not ask for or collect your name, address or any other personally identifying information.
-You may create any username and Kahuna™ ID you like, so long as they meet formatting rules and are not being used by someone else.
+We do not ask for your name, address or any other personally identifying information.
+You may create any Merlin ID you like, so long as it meets formatting rules and is not being used by someone else.
 We urge you to use words and phrases that are meaningful to you but which do not identify you personally.
-You can download and install and run our applications anonymously, and you can use various identified or anonymous payment methods to purchase Kahuna™ Traffic Credits.
+You can download, install, and run our applications anonymously, and you can use various identified or anonymous payment methods to purchase Merlin Subscriptions.
 Put simply...

-Kahuna™ Traffic Credits: We collect and save a running total amount of Kahuna™ Traffic Credits you purchase, expressed in bytes, and associate that number with your web account.
+Data volume: We store a running total amount of the data volume that you purchase and consume by uploading or downloading files.
 When you use the Service, we debit the number of bytes you use from your total credit.
 We save only that balance as a single number.

-Error Reports: If one of our products experiences an error, at your option you can use a built-in error reporting facility to send us an Error Report, along with your comments about what you were doing when it occurred.
+Error reports: If one of our products experiences an error, at your option you can use a built-in error reporting facility to send us an Error Report, along with your comments about what you were doing when it occurred.
 Error Reports contain the name of the program modules that were executing at the time the error occurred, as well as other technical information about the program's state and in some cases basic information about your device (such as whether you ran out of disk space or memory).
-Error Reports do NOT contain user data and are NOT sent unless you explicitly decide to do so, on a per-report basis.
+Error Reports do NOT contain user data.
 The entire content of the data to be sent is readable in the report before you send it.

-Business Partners: We have carefully vetted business partners with whom we may share basic technical information in the event of various types of attack on our Service, such as penetration attempts or DDoS attacks.
+Business partners: We have carefully vetted business partners with whom we may share basic technical information in the event of various types of attack on our Services, such as penetration attempts or DDoS attacks.
 That data does NOT include any type of Personally Identifying Information because we don't collect any in the first place.
-If you specifically 'opt-in' to receive operational or service notifications, or special offers from us or our partners, we may share your publicly visible email address with those business partners who administer or deliver such information, but we do NOT share any other account or usage information because we have none.
+If you specifically opt in to receive operational or service notifications, or special offers from us or our partners, we may share your publicly visible email address with those business partners who administer or deliver such information, but we do NOT share any other account or usage information because we have none.

 We ourselves do NOT collect or record any sort of financial information about you or your transactions with us.

 Like all online vendors, when you purchase our Services we temporarily pass your web session to an online card payment processor and wait for them to tell us whether or not your payment was processed.
-If they tell us it was approved, the only data we record and associate with your account is the amount of Kahuna™ Traffic Credits, expressed in bytes, that your payment corresponds to, and a Transaction-Key that can be used to subtract those bytes of credit, should you later dispute your purchase or it is otherwise cancelled.
+If they tell us it was approved, the only data we record and associate with your account is the product tier or data volume you have purchased, and a transaction key that can be used to reverse the credit should you later dispute your purchase or it is otherwise cancelled.
 No other financial information of any kind is recorded by us.
 However…

 Although that's the entire story as far as our services are concerned, it's not the entire picture because credit card payments and bank transfers leave records.
 These are kept by banks, card processing companies, and many governments, and are entirely outside our control.
-If the existence of such records is a concern for you, click here to learn various ways to pay for our Services anonymously using postal money orders, cash over the counter for Kahuna™ and other types of gift cards at retail establishments, or various forms of anonymous electronic currency.
+If the existence of such records is a concern for you, click here to learn various ways to pay for our Services anonymously.

 Location data: We do NOT collect or save any form of location (GPS) data.
 If your device transmits its location to us anyway, we disregard it (and we think you should turn off such features, if your device allows you to do so).

-IP Addresses in our web services: We do NOT normally save the IP addresses of devices that use our website(s).
-When you use our website(s) to create or manage your account, add devices or obtain Kahuna™ Traffic Credits we retain your IP address in memory only, and only for as long as necessary to complete your session (typically a few minutes).
+IP addresses in our Services: We do NOT normally save the IP addresses of devices that use our websites or Services.
+When you use them to create or manage your account, add devices or obtain data volume we retain your IP address in memory only, and only for as long as necessary to complete your session (typically a few minutes).
 When that session is complete we discard the IP address, UNLESS we detect it is clearly being used as part of an attack or other form of illegal penetration attempt of our Services, in which case it will be logged and may be denied further access.
 It may also be subject to additional security-related analysis by us or our business partners.

 Logs: We do NOT log any information associated with the use of the Kahuna™ network, including file or other data transfers, voice or video calls, instant messages or any other use.
 We do NOT log any authenticated web requests.
 The logs generated from other web traffic do not include any identifying information, and are limited to only protocol-related errors.
 Our goal is to have nothing meaningful to disclose to any third party.